WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-proposal.md

 ## User Flow

-User vists application that requires to connect wallet
+User visits application that requires to connect wallet

 1. App displays qrcode or deep link to connect wallet
 2. User scans qrcode or redirects to wallet